cronosun/tyres/README.md

 ## Modules

-* `core`: Contains the API and a default implementation of `TyResImplementation`.
+* `core`: Contains the API and some core functionality.
 You always need this dependency.
 * `implementation`: Contains the default implementation - you most likely want this dependency too (unless you write your own implementation from scratch).
-* `spring`: Contains an implementation for spring.
+* `spring`: Contains an implementation for spring (based on `implementation`).
 You only need this implementation if you're using spring.
 * `kotlin`: Currently does not contain code, just some tests to make sure the library also works flawlessly with kotlin.

 ## More